-PSYC 1110 General Psychology, 4 credits
+PSYC 1110\ General Psychology, 4 credits

 Psychology is the science concerned with behavior and mental processes.
-Psychology deals with environmental, biological, social and individual forces that help to describe, explain, predict, and control behavior.
+Psychology studies the environmental, biological, social, and individual forces that help to describe, explain, predict, and control behavior.
 This course is a comprehensive introduction to psychology.
-The course examines the history of psychology, the brain, the senses, hypnosis, ESP, drugs, sleep, child and adult development, language, thinking (including critical thinking) and learning, motivation, emotion, social psychology, personality, human diversity, conflict and the diagnosis and treatment of emotional problems such as anxiety, schizophrenia, paranoia, depression, and suicide.
-This course presents a broad survey of basic concepts, issues, theories, classic experiments, and new discoveries in the field of psychology.
+It examines the history of psychology, the brain, the senses, hypnosis, drugs, sleep, human development, language, thinking (including critical thinking), learning, motivation, emotion, social psychology, personality, human diversity, and the diagnosis and treatment of psychological problems such as anxiety, schizophrenia, paranoia, depression, bipolar disorder, and suicide.
+This course presents a broad survey of basic concepts, issues, theories, classic experiments and new discoveries in the field of psychology.
+(CC, CR & Online-fall, spr & sum)